Many North Allegheny School District Students To Return To Classroom For 5-Day Per Week Instruction

 WEXFORD (KDKA) — Leaders in one of the biggest districts in the Pittsburgh area want students back in the classroom full time — and soon.

-North Allegheny School District released a 32-page agenda late Monday night that detailed their plans for elementary, middle, and high school students.
+North Allegheny School District released a 32-page agenda late Monday night that detailed their plans for elementary, middle and high school students.
+The district is sending some students back to class full-time starting next month.

 Here are the district’s second quarter instruction plans: